EU banks most in need of capital under new rules

 Banks have in recent years been bolstering capital ahead of the new regime, designed to create a bigger safety net to protect taxpayers from having to bail out banks and avoid a repeat of the 2007-09 financial crisis.

-The European Banking Authority said if the rules, known as Basel III, had been in force at the end of December, the biggest 44 EU banks would have needed 199 billion euros to hold core capital of 7 percent of assets, the target level for banks to meet.
+The European Banking Authority said if the rules, known as Basel III, had been in force at the end of December, the biggest 44 EU banks would have needed 199 billion euros (158 billion pounds) to hold core capital of 7 percent of assets, the target level for banks to meet.

 That estimate was 32 billion euros lower than a similar assessment six months earlier, but still showed Europe's banks represented 53 percent of a global shortfall estimate released last week, so they may need to work harder than U.S. or Asian banks to bolster balance sheets.